shamansir/cayley-rust/README.md

 [![Build Status](https://secure.travis-ci.org/shamansir/cayley-rust.png)](https://travis-ci.org/shamansir/cayley-rust)

-**In progress, but may be used for simple things**
+**In progress, but may be used for a simple things**

 **NB:** Built over nightly Rust, but not guaranteed to be up-to-date with the very latest version, since it is was made for fun.
-Since I use it, though, it will appear rather fresh for some time, I suppose.
+While I use it, though, it will appear rather fresh for some time, I suppose.

-# About
+## About

 Cayley is a new graph-driven Database engine from Google, read about it in [their Github][cayley] or in different articles.

-# Usage
+## Usage

 Add these lines to your `Cargo.toml`: